Emulated Features and Sensors¶

 To use the Camera widget, click :

-Make sure your camera is allowed to access the virtual device.
+Make sure your browser is allowed to access your local webcam.

 The Battery widget allows you to test how your application reacts with different battery charge levels and states of charge.
 To use the Battery widget: